pravega/pravega/documentation/src/docs/security/generating-tls-artifacts.md

      $ openssl pkcs12 -in server.keystore.p12 -out server-key.key -passin pass:changeit -nodes
      ```

-Step 5 concludes this stage, and the stage is now set for installing the certificates and other PKI material in Pravega.
+Step 5 concludes this stage and the stage is now set for installing the certificates and other TLS artifacts in Pravega.

 The table below lists the key output of this stage.
-Note that you'll typically need one of each file per Pravega
-service, but you may share the same file for services collocated on the same host for logistical or economical reasons.

 | File | Description| Command for Inspecting the Contents |
 |:-----:| :---:|:--------|